STARCOM Guardian recognized as one of USSF’s best

 |0

-This work, STARCOM Guardian recognized as one of USSF’s best, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, STARCOM Guardian recognized as one of USSF’s best, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT